+XrdSecGSIPROXYKEYBITS

-XrdSecGSIPROXYKEYBITS bit strength of the proxy PKI.
+bit strength of the proxy PKI.
 Default is 512.

+XrdSecGSIPROXYDEPLEN

-XrdSecGSIPROXYDEPLEN number of children generations which can originate from this proxy.
-Controls delegation.
+number of children generations which can originate from this proxy and controls delegation extent.
 Use -1 for infinite.
+Default is 0.

+XrdSecGSICADIR or X509 CERT DIR

-Default is 0 .
-XrdSecGSICADIR or X509_0 CERT_DIR alternative full path to the directory containing the CA certificates; the path can be absolute or relative to the place where the daemon is started; '~/' is expanded to \$HOME.
-Default: /etc/grid-security/certificates XrdSecGSICRLDIR or X509 CERT_DIR alternative full path to the directory containing the files with CRL information for CAs; the path can be absolute or relative to the place where the daemon is started; '~/' is expanded to \$HOME.
-Default: /etc/grid- security/certificates XrdSecGSICACHECK defines CA verification level: 0 do not verify; 1 verify if self-signed, issuing a warning if not; 2 always verify the CAs in the chain, failing if not possible.
-Default is 1.
-XrdSecGSICRLCHECK type of check to be performed on CRLs: 0 do not care; ignore any CRL information for the CA being used for certificate chain verification; 1 use CRL if available (if the CRL certificate is missing for a given CA, the related CRL is assumed to be empty); 2 require CRL for any trusted CA, but do not stop if the CRL certificate is not up-to-date; 12 require CRL for any trusted CA, and attempt to download the CRL certificate if the file is not found or is not up-to-date; 3 require an up-to-date CRL for each CA; 3 require an up-to-date CRL for each CA, and attempt to download the CRL certificate if the file is not found or is not up-to-date CRL for each CA, and attempt to download the CRL certificate if the file is not found or is not up-to-date.
+alternative full path to the directory containing the CA certificates; the path can be absolute or relative to the place where the daemon is started; '~/' is expanded to \$HOME.
+Default: /etc/grid-security/certificates alternative full path to the directory containing the files with CRL information for CAs; the path can be absolute or relative to the place where the daemon is started; '~/' is expanded to \$HOME.
+Default: /etc/grid-security/certificates

+XrdSecGSICRLDIR or X509 CERT DIR

+XrdSecGSICACHECK (defines CA verification level):

+- 0 do not verify; - 1 verify if self-signed, issuing a warning if not; - 2 always verify the CAs in the chain, failing if not possible.

+XrdSecGSICRLCHECK (type of check to be performed on CRLs):

+- 0 do not care; ignore any CRL information for the CA being used for certificate chain verification; - 1 use CRL if available (if the CRL certificate is missing for a given CA, the related CRL is assumed to be empty); - 2 require CRL for any trusted CA, but do not stop if the CRL certificate is not up-to-date; - 12 require CRL for any trusted CA, and attempt to download the CRL certificate if the file is not found or is not up-to-date; - 3 require an up-to-date CRL for each CA; Default is 1.

+XrdSecGSICRLDIR

+alternative full path to the directory containing the CRL certificates; the path can be absolute or relative to the place where the daemon is started; $'\sim/'$ is expanded to \$HOME.
+Default is the same as for CA certificates.

+XrdSecGSICRLEXT

+alternative default extension for CRL certificate files.
+Default is ".r0".

+XrdSecGSIDELEGPROXY (defines behavior with respect to proxy delegation):

+- 0 do nothing (i.e. delegation is disabled). - 1 sign the proxy certificate supplied by the server to enable delegation. - 2 send the local proxy certificate to the server (this includes proxy private key).
+Default is 0.

+XrdSecGSISRVNAMES

-XrdSecGSICRLDIR alternative full path to the directory containing the CRL certificates; the path can be absolute or relative to the place where the daemon is started; '~/' is expanded to \$HOME.
-Default is the same as for CA certificates .
-XrdSecGSICRLEXT alternative default extension for CRL certificate files.
-Default is ".r0" .
-XrdSecGSIDELEGPROXY defines behavior with respect to proxy delegation: 0 do nothing; 1 ask the server to send back a proxy request to be signed; this setting automatically enables the permission to sign requests (see below); 2 send over the local proxy file to the server for further handshakes (this includes proxy private key); Default is 0.
-XrdSecGSISIGNPROXY controls permissions to sign requests proxy issued by the server: 0 deny; 1 allow (automatically enabled if client is in ask-for-proxy mode).
-Default is 1.
-XrdSecGSISRVNAMES Define valid CNs for the server certificates; default is null, which means that the server CN must be in the form "/< hostname >".
-The string may contain multiple format specifications separated by a 'l'.
-Each specifications can contain the <host></host> or <fqdn></fqdn> placeholders which are replaced by XrdSecEntity.host; they can also contain the '' wildcard.
+Define valid CNs for the server certificates; default is null, which means that the server CN must be in the form "/<hostname>".
+The string may contain multiple format specifications separated by a '|'.
+Each specifications can contain the <host> or <fqdn> placeholders which are replaced by XrdSecEntity.host; they can also contain the '' wildcard.
 A '-' before the specification will deny the matching CN's; the last matching wins.